lotharthesavior/masadb/Readme.md

 - Model Usage

-To access data stored, this might be the way via code:
+To access data stored, first you need to prepare the Generic model object:

 ```php
 // Step 1: This will instantiate the Generic Model, with it, you'll have access to any record.